Tooton's

 Tooton's Photography, commonly known simply as Tooton's, was a photography retailer in the Canadian provinces of Newfoundland and Labrador, and Nova Scotia, from the early 1900s until November, 1995.

 The company was founded in 1905 as the "Parisian Photographic Studio" by Anthony Maurice Tooton (1886–1971) in St. John's.
 Tooton immigrated from Damascus, Syria in 1903 after studying photography in Paris.

 After five years of traveling door to door across the island, initially taking portraits in addition to running his flagship store on Water Street (operated from a half dozen different locations before settling on 307-309 Water Street in 1921), Tooton, at the age of 21, left for Rochester, New York to meet with George Eastman of the Eastman Kodak Company.
-Tooton's intention was to ask Eastman for the exclusive distribution rights to all Kodak product for Newfoundland, Eastman was so impressed by Tooton that he not only granted him the rights on all Kodak product (a monopoly which would last until Confederation in 1949) but also the exclusive right to use the Kodak name and marks on all major storefronts and materials, thus creating what would become known as: "Tooton's, The Kodak Store!"
+Tooton's intention was to ask Eastman for the exclusive distribution rights to all Kodak product for Newfoundland, Eastman was so impressed by Tooton that he not only granted him the rights on all Kodak product (a monopoly which would last until Canadian Confederation in 1949) but also the exclusive right to use the Kodak name and marks on all major storefronts and materials, thus creating what would become known as: "Tooton's, The Kodak Store!"
 These relationships with Eastman and others helped keep Tooton's business up-to-date with photo technology as well as Industry standards.